 Applicable forms.
-Use with the February 2009 revision of Form W-2c and the December 2011 revision of Form W-3c.
+Use with the February 2009 revision of Form W-2c and the August 2013 revision of Form W-3c.

 Purpose of forms.
-Use Form W-2c to correct errors on Form W-2, W-2AS, W-2CM, W-2GU, W-2VI, or W-2c filed with the SSA.
-Also use Form W-2c to provide a corrected Form W-2, W-2AS, W-2CM, W-2GU, W-2VI, or W-2c to employees.
+Use Form W-2c to correct errors on Forms W-2, W-2AS, W-2CM, W-2GU, W-2VI, or W-2c filed with the SSA.
+Also use Form W-2c to provide a corrected Forms W-2, W-2AS, W-2CM, W-2GU, W-2VI, or W-2c to employees.

-Corrections reported on Form W-2c may require you to make corrections to your previously filed employment tax returns using the corresponding "X" form, such as Form 941-X, Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund; Form 943-X, Adjusted Employer's Annual Federal Tax Return for Agricultural Employees or Claim for Refund; Form 944-X, Adjusted Employer's ANNUAL Federal Tax Return or Claim for Refund; or Form CT-1X, Adjusted Employer's Annual Railroad Retirement Tax Return or Claim for Refund.
+Corrections reported on Form W-2c may require you to make corrections to your previously filed employment tax returns using the corresponding "X" form, such as Form 941-X, Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund; Form 943-X, Adjusted Employer's Annual Federal Tax Return for Agricultural Employees or Claim for Refund; Form 944-X, Adjusted Employer's ANNUAL Federal Tax Return or Claim for

+Refund; or Form CT-1X, Adjusted Employer's Annual Railroad Retirement Tax Return or Claim for Refund.
 See section 13 of Pub.
-15 (Circular E) for more information.
+15 (Circular E) and the Instructions for Form CT-1X for more information.
 If you are making corrections to a previously filed Schedule H (Form 1040), see Pub.
 926, Household Employer's Tax Guide.
-If an employee repaid you for wages received in a prior year, also see Repayments on page 9.
+If an employee repaid you for wages received in a prior year, also see Repayments.